blu-corner/codec/docs/venue_fix.md

 - MsgType
 - Checksum

-The checksum of the message will be validated and a GW_CODEC_ERROR thrown if it is incorrect.
+The checksum of the message will be validated and a GW_CODEC_ABORT thrown if it is incorrect.

 When a dictionary is provided if a value cannot be converted to the type specified